swiftlang/swift-evolution/0000-template.md

 ## Impact on existing code

-Describe the impact this change will have on existing code.
+Describe the impact that this change will have on existing code.
 Will some Swift applications stop compiling due to this change?
 Will applications still compile but produce different behavior than they used to?
 Is it possible to migrate existing Swift code to use a new feature or API